FaeInterestingWorld/.github/profile/README.md

 Being put on a pedestal or being expected to be a good role model can be alienating.

+Being powerful can be threatening to others and can make controlling you a valuable prospect.

+Targeted by influence campaigns towards more extreme ideology
+- extensive online surveillance and advertisement technology makes it easy to carry out
+- the 20 watts human brain may eventually be overwhelmed by a dedicated actor
+- if important enough, even people close to the target can be used for or against the main target
+- many powerful figures have a tendency to go off the deep end

 #### 2 less common worlds